jkenney0501/dbt_superstore_dim_model/README.md

 ## Intermediate models - Applying Buiness Logic to Dimension and Fact Tables

 Once we get the stages completed, we can start to implement business logic that captures and measures the business process as defined in any requirements.
-This is where we start to refine things ans model the data in a consumeable way that downstream users will access via SQL queries.
+This is where we start to refine things and model the data in a consumable way that downstream users will access via SQL queries.
 Note the fact below alos utilizes incrmental logic and surogate kys whihc will be discussed later.
     - By business logic, we are creating a production level star schema fro data consumers such as analysts and other future user taht will access with SQL.
     - Some orgs my choose to use ephemeral models here but keep in ind, this can be hard to debug and really wrecks your testing.

-Example: addning incremental logic in an intermediate step while also creating surrogates to macth dimesions.
+Example: adding incremental logic in an intermediate step while also creating surrogates to macth dimesions.
   - several things to note here:
     - We use a strategy using the primary key for the incrment
     - the schema change is set tp fail if there are any changes.
 This lets us catch changes beforer they go into prod w/o anyone knowing.
     -  the model uses {{ this }} to reference itself by taking the max date of reference from the model (not inclusive of the current load date).
+    -
+I typically focus on what would be my fact table and apply the incrm,emtal strategy and tes it... alot!
+You don't want backfills every week.
+   - For this I usually hvae the ERD laid out already, its below and would be done alreadya as it is typically a pahse that occurs just after the conceptual/iteration/capacity planning.
+Wwe raent hitting every step here b/c its just a simple demo that mimics some of my standard process.
 ```sql
 -- create fact table: this needs to be set up as incremental